Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

     });
     ```

-### Option 3: Restrict access to a list of organizations
+### Option 4: Restrict access to a list of organizations

 You can restrict sign-in access to only user accounts that are in a specific list of Azure AD organizations:

 1. In your **Startup.cs** file, set the `ValidateIssuer` argument to **`true`**
 2. Add a `ValidIssuers` `TokenValidationParameters` parameter containing the list of allowed organizations.

-### Option 4: Use a custom method to validate issuers
+### Option 5: Use a custom method to validate issuers

 You can implement a custom method to validate issuers by using the **IssuerValidator** parameter.
 For more information about how to use this parameter, read about [Validating Tokens](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/ValidatingTokens).

 ## About The code

 This sample shows how to use the OpenID Connect ASP.NET Core middleware to sign in users from a single Azure AD tenant.
-The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app and the URL of the Azure AD tenant where the app is registered, which is read from the `appsettings.json` file.
+The middleware is initialized in the `Startup.cs` file by passing it the Client ID of the app, and the URL of the Azure AD tenant where the app is registered.
+These values are  read from the `appsettings.json` file.
 The middleware takes care of:

 - Downloading the Azure AD metadata, finding the signing keys, and finding the issuer name for the tenant.
 - Processing OpenID Connect sign-in responses by validating the signature and issuer in an incoming JWT, extracting the user's claims, and putting the claims in `ClaimsPrincipal.Current`.